Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 What are sheeted tiles?

-Victorian mosaic floor tile designs are composed of various small geometric shapes to create repeating and tessellating patterns.
-We assemble the tiles by hand attaching a clear adhesive tape to the the surface enabling multiple tiles to be installed in one application.
-More details can be found on the Sheeted Tiles page.
+Victorian mosaic floor tile designs comprise various small geometric shapes to create repeating and tessellating patterns.
+By hand, we assemble the tiles and attach a clear adhesive tape to the surface, allowing for the installation of multiple tiles in one application.
+You can find more details on our About sheeted tiles page.

 What type of sheet is used?